logo for nutrition-and-you.com

-Grapefruit nutrition facts
+Grapefruit Nutrition facts

-The plant is a subtropical citrus tree and botanically belongs to the large Rutaceae family of citrucy fruits of the genus: Citrus.
-Scientific name: Citrus paradisi.
+Citrus paradisi is a subtropical citrus tree.
+Botanically, it belongs to the large Rutaceae family of citrus fruits, of the genus: Citrus, and closely related to oranges.

 grapefruit

-Grapefruit with cut section.
+Grapefruit with a cut section.

 (Photo by Vic Lic)

-Grapefruit is an evergreen tree, grown for its fruit, was first discovered in the forests of Caribbean island, Barbados.
-It is now one of the widely cultivated fruits in the United States, particularly in Florida, California, and other semi-tropical Southen states.
-The fruit, in fact, is a natural hybridization of pomelo and orange.
-The tree grows up to 15 m in length and bears numerous yellow-orange skinned fruits in clusters during each season.
+It was first discovered in the forests of the Caribbean island, Barbados.
+Today, it is one of the most widely cultivated fruits in the United States, particularly in Florida, California, and other semi-tropical Southern states.

-Each fruit is largely oblate, ranges in diameter from 3-4 in and weigh up to 150 g.
-Usually; the fruit has slightly thick and tough skin than that in oranges.
-The flesh is segmented as in oranges.
-The fruit is very juicy, acidic, and varying in color depending on the cultivars, which include white, pink and red pulps of varying sweetness.
-While some varieties are seedless, there may be up to 50 white, elliptical, pointed seeds about 1/2 in, in length.
+On the interior, arils are arranged in segments as in other citrus fruits.
+Its arils are very juicy, and acidic, and vary in color depending on the cultivars, which could be white, pink, and red of varying sweetness.
+While some varieties are seedless, there may be up to 50 white, elliptical, pointed seeds about 1/2 inches in length seen in some.

-Health benefits of Grapefruit
+Health Benefits of Grapefruit

-• Delicious, grapefruit is very low in calories, consists of just 42 calories per 100 g.
-Nonetheless, it is rich in dietary insoluble fiber pectin, which by acting as bulk laxative helps to protect the colon mucous membrane by decreasing exposure time to toxic substances in the colon as well as binding to cancer causing chemicals in the colon.
+1. Delicious, grapefruit is very low in calories and consists of just 42 calories per 100 g.
+Nonetheless, it is rich in dietary insoluble fiber pectin, which works as a bulk laxative.

 See the table below for in depth analysis of nutrients:

-Principle Nutrient Value Percentage of RDA
+Principle Nutrient Value Percent of RDA

 Energy 42 Kcal 2.3%